nikitavoloboev/data/docs/psychology/marketing.md

 Think [Poolsuite](https://poolsuite.net/) does marketing incredibly well.
 All the products they release evoke emotion.

 One way to do launches with possible virality is rewarding people who retweet with potential to win some amazing reward [like life time subscription](https://twitter.com/thekitze/status/1144147293786005504).
+Just don't overdo it and do it rarely.

 Best way to do marketing is simply [launching features often and sharing updates through multiple channels](https://www.producthunt.com/discussions/i-m-alex-maccaw-founder-of-clearbit-and-reflect-ask-me-anything) (Twitter/Email are most effective).
 As well as making teaching content via nicely readable shareable docs or videos.

 [Landing Page Copywriting](https://www.julian.com/guide/startup/landing-pages) is great read.

+Building a brand that people recognize and like takes time but ultimately it's about iterating on product [thoughtful & fast](../management/management.md).
+Communicating releases well.
+And having clear feedback channels with your customers.
+If [user based analytics](../analytics/analytics.md) are used, they should focus on getting closer to great product.

+Recently, I like how [CleanShot](https://twitter.com/cleanshot) iterates and shares updates on their product.

 ## Nice ads